 Third, you must be enrolled in NYSHIP as an enrollee or dependent at the time of your retirement.
 For example, if you were on leave and canceled your coverage, and then retired, you may not be eligible for health coverage as a retiree.

-If you are not yet enrolled in NYSHIP, you will be required to satisfy a late enrollment period.
-This means that if you wish to be eligible as a retiree, you must apply for coverage at least eleven weeks prior to your retirement date.
+If you are not yet enrolled in NYSHIP, you will be required to satisfy a late enrollment waiting period.
+This means that you must apply for coverage at least eleven weeks prior to your retirement date.

 If you have maintained continuous NYSHIP coverage as a vestee or while covered under Preferred List provisions, or as the dependent of a NYSHIP enrollee, you have met this third eligibility requirement.
-Also, enrollment in the State's Optout Program at the time of retirement satisfies this requirement.
+Enrollment in the State's Opt-out Program at the time of retirement also satisfies this requirement.
 However, you cannot continue to participate in the Opt-out Program as a retiree.